TALENT Procedures and Best Practices for Organizers

 - Physics of weakly-bound and open quantum systems

-- Advanced high-performance computing topics and numerical algorithms.
+- Advanced high-performance computing topics, numerical algorithms, and statistical methods.

 The courses are project based and linked up with actual research topics.
 This means that if the topic is well-defined, the outcome of a course could be a scientific article, if not all students have to hand in a final report which is as close as possible to a scientific report, including thereby proper referencing, handling of scientific ethical results, etc.

-We describe here the content of the main themes, broken down in nine different and possible courses.
-These courses can be offered on a biennial basis both in Europe and Northern America.
+We describe here the content of the main themes, broken down into distinct courses.
+These courses can be offered both in Europe and Northern America (and are open to be offered elsewhere).
 The first theme (advanced few- and many-body methods) is covered by the first four courses described below.
-The second theme (theoretical modeling of nuclear phenomena) is covered by the fifth course and the sixth course.
+The second theme (theoretical modeling of nuclear phenomena) is covered by the fifth course and the sixth course and the newer course 10.
 The third theme (nuclear astrophysics) is covered by the seventh course, and the fourth theme (physics of weakly-bound and open quantum systems) is covered by course eight.
-The last theme (advanced high- performance computing topics and numerical algorithms) is covered by the ninth course.
+The last theme (advanced high- performance computing topics, numerical algorithms, and statistical methods) is covered by the ninth course and the newer eleventh course.
 By clicking on each course below, a detailed exposition of a projected content is available.
-Note well that number of courses and their possibility is only a suggestion.
+Note well that number of courses is not fixed; two courses have been added to the original nine.
 The courses are:

 - Course 1: Nuclear forces and their impact in nuclear structure